remotion-dev/remotion/packages/docs/docs/cloudrun/deployservice.md

 ---
 image: /generated/articles-docs-cloudrun-deployservice.png
 id: deployservice
-title: deployservice()
+title: deployService()
 slug: /cloudrun/deployservice
 crumb: "Cloudrun API"
 ---

-Creates an [AWS Lambda](https://aws.amazon.com/lambda/) function in your AWS account that will be able to render a video in the cloud.
+Creates a [GCP Cloud Run](https://cloud.google.com/run) service in your GCP project that will be able to render a video in the cloud.

-If a function with the same version, memory size and timeout already existed, it will be returned instead without a new one being created.
-This means this function can be treated as idempotent.
+If a service with the same version, memory limit and cpu limit already existed, it will be returned instead without a new one being created.
+This means this service can be treated as idempotent.

 ## Example